wechaty/docusaurus/jekyll/_posts/2021-02-15-publishment-of-wechaty-whatapp-puppet.md

 As always, feel free to file an issue on the [github repo](https://github.com/wechaty/wechaty-puppet-whatsapp/issues) for any feedback.

 `wechaty-puppet-whatsapp` is an open-source project.
-If you’re interested in contributing to this project, check out the contribution guidelines to learn more, and welcome to join the [Wechaty Developers' Home](https://github.com/wechaty/wechaty#raising_hand-join-us) or our Gitter channel <https://gitter.im/wechaty/wechaty> to join our community.
+If you’re interested in contributing to this project, check out the contribution guidelines to learn more, and welcome to join the [Wechaty Developers' Home](https://github.com/wechaty/wechaty#raising_hand-join-us) or our Gitter network <https://gitter.im/wechaty/wechaty> to join our community.

 Here are some features to be implemented: